Kong/kong/README.md

 ## Contributing

 We ❤️  pull requests, and we’re continually working hard to make it as easy as possible for developers to contribute.
-Before beginning development with the Kong Gateway, please familiarize yourself with the following developer resources:
+Before beginning development with the Kong API Gateway, please familiarize yourself with the following developer resources:
 - [CONTRIBUTING](CONTRIBUTING.md)
 - [DEVELOPER](DEVELOPER.md)
 - [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) and [COPYRIGHT](COPYRIGHT)